-Copenhagen Photo Festival had 49.320 visitors in 2017 and 58 exhibitions in collaboration with 55 different exhibition sites, including Photographic Centre and The National Museum of Photography.
-Every year 250 Danish and foreign photographers contribute to the festival program.
+Copenhagen Photo Festival had 54.925 visitors in 2018 and 56 exhibitions in collaboration with 46 different exhibition sites, including Photographic Centre and The National Museum of Photography.

 Copenhagen Photo Festival also runs the educational portal efterbilleder.dk, the media channel Look & Listen with videos and podcasts and nationwide exhibition projects such as Picture the Music